requarks/wiki-docs/groups.md

 **Tip:** You can click the dice icon to automatically generate a strong random password.

-> **You must assign the user to at least 1 group.** Otherwise, he will not be able to access anything.
+> **You must assign the user to at least 1 group.** Otherwise, they will not be able to access anything.
 {.is-warning}

 Click **Create and Close** to create the user.
 You can also click **Create** to create another user afterwards.